RM-R1-UIUC/RM-R1/README.md

 bash eval/eval_one_command.sh
 ```

-The main arguments to modify are `model` and `model_save_name`.
-To facilitate better interpretation, our evaluation pipeline logs per-sample outputs of the model.
+The primary arguments to modify are `model` and `model_save_name`.
+To facilitate better interpretation, our evaluation pipeline **logs per-sample** outputs of the model.
 We provide the examplar per-sample-output at [`eval/result/`](eval/result/).

+**Feel free to add your own models or datasets to the pipeline for one-line, transparent, and comprehensive reward model evaluations!**

 ---